oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/traefik/README.md

 #### Install a TLS-enabled IngressRoute
 This sample demonstrates accessing the two WLS domains using an HTTPS endpoint and the WLS domains are protected by different TLS certificates.

 To make this sample work, you need to enable the TLS endpoint in the Traefik operator.
-If you use the `values.yaml` file in the same folder as this README, the TLS endpoint is already enabled.

 First, you need to create two secrets with TLS certificates, one with the common name `domain1.org`, the other with the common name `domain2.org`.
 We use `openssl` to generate self-signed certificates for demonstration purposes.
 Note that the TLS secret needs to be in the same namespace as the WLS domain.
 ```